driessenslucas/researchproject/Thesis.md

   First, we explore suitable virtual environments for training an RL agent and evaluate the most effective reinforcement learning techniques for this application.
 The study then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.

   Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.
-Practical solutions, including sensor calibration and algorithm adjustments, were implemented to improve real-world performance.

   This study contributes to AI and robotics by providing insights and methodologies for Sim2Real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is beneficial.
 preface: |